Hitler Nababan: Incident

 In April 2018, Hitler posted a meme which depicted leader of the Islamic Defenders Front Habib Rizieq and former speaker of the People's Consultative Assembly from the National Mandate Party Amien Rais in the council's budgeting body WhatsApp group.
 The meme depicted a manipulated image of Amien Rais and Habib Rizieq riding an air compressor.
 Trying to make the meme funnier, Hitler also added a caption which reads as pesawat pengintai (reconnaissance aircraft).
-An hour after he posted the meme, a fellow MP named Danu Hamidi tried to warn him about his actions and commented karawang buatlah sejuk (make Karawang calm), and another MP named Opik commented neeh mahh, takut dianggap unsur (here is [he], being afraid of [affiliated] to [specific] groups).
+An hour after he posted the meme, a fellow MP named Danu Hamidi tried to warn him about his actions and commented karawang buatlah sejuk (keep Karawang calm), and another MP named Opik commented neeh mahh, takut dianggap unsur (this... may offend ethnicity, religion, race, and inter-group relations).
 After Danu Hamidi warned him, Hitler later apologized about his posts in the group.
 In addition, the leader of the Democratic Party faction inside the council, Pendi Anwar, also apologized to the members of the WhatsApp group and to the MPs from the National Mandate Party.

 Although he had apologized in the group, the screenshot of him posting the meme was publicized on 22 May 2018.
 A group of people calling themselves the Karawang Community Forum stated that they felt offended by the post.
 Ahmad Rifai, another MP in the council, arranged a meeting between Hitler and the forum.
 At 3:00 pm on the same day, the group gathered in the front of the council building and met with Hitler for clarification.
 When Rifai and Hitler arrived inside the deliberations building of the council, an angry mob barged into the building and began beating Hitler.

 A few moments later, Hitler was escorted by the municipal police into another room in the council.
 The situation began to de-escalate after a group of police under the command of Slamet Waloya, the police chief of Karawang, began showing up to the building.
 Hitler was brought to a hospital near the council building shortly after.